NetDevLazg/cisco-conf-log/README.md

 sudo apt install git -y
 ```

-### 2.Once git is install please clone the repo into the following directory /home/user/
+### 2.Once git is install please clone the repo into the following directory /opt/

+#### Jump into sudo user and do not exit since everything will be installed under the root user.

 ```
-cd ~/
+cd /opt/
+sudo su
 git clone https://github.com/NetDevLazg/cisco-conf-log.git
 ```